Bag-of-words model in computer vision: Limitations and recent developments

 One of the notorious disadvantages of BoW is that it ignores the spatial relationships among the patches, which are very important in image representation.
 Researchers have proposed several methods to incorporate the spatial information.
 For feature level improvements, correlogram features can capture spatial co-occurrences of features.
 For generative models, relative positions of codewords are also taken into account.
 The hierarchical shape and appearance model for human action introduces a new part layer (Constellation model) between the mixture proportion and the BoW features, which captures the spatial relationships among parts in the layer.
 For discriminative models, spatial pyramid match performs pyramid matching by partitioning the image into increasingly fine sub-regions and compute histograms of local features inside each sub-region.
 Recently, an augmentation of local image descriptors (i.e. SIFT) by their spatial coordinates normalised by the image width and height have proved to be a robust and simple Spatial Coordinate Coding approach which introduces spatial information to the BoW model.

 The BoW model has not been extensively tested yet for view point invariance and scale invariance, and the performance is unclear.
 Also the BoW model for object segmentation and localization is not well understood.

-A systematic comparison of classification pipelines found that the encoding of first and second order statistics (Vector of Locally Aggregated Descriptors (VLAD) and Fisher Vector (FV)) considerably increased classification accuracy compared to BoW, while also decreasing the codebook size, thus lowering the computational effort for codebook generation.
-Moreover, a recent detailed comparison of coding and pooling methods for BoW has showed that second order statistics combined with Sparse Coding and an appropriate pooling such as Power Normalisation can further outperform Fisher Vectors and even approach results of simple models of Convolutional Neural Network on some object recognition datasets such as Oxford Flower Dataset 102.
+A systematic comparison of classification pipelines found that the encoding of first and second-order statistics (Vector of Locally Aggregated Descriptors (VLAD) and Fisher Vector (FV)) considerably increased classification accuracy compared to BoW, while also decreasing the codebook size, thus lowering the computational effort for codebook generation.
+Moreover, a 2017 detailed comparison of coding and pooling methods for BoW has shown that second-order statistics combined with Sparse Coding and an appropriate pooling such as Power Normalisation can further outperform Fisher Vectors and even approach results of simple models of Convolutional Neural Network on some object recognition datasets such as Oxford Flower Dataset 102.